mintyfresh/generalis/README.md

  - `Generalis::Expense`
  - `Generalis::Liability`
  - `Generalis::Revenue`

+Additional account types can be defined if necessary.
+(See the section on [custom account types](#custom-account-types).)

 Ledger accounts can be either global or associated to a particular record.
 The differences between the to mechanisms is explained in detail below.